 International applicants are required to have the equivalent of a four-year U.S. bachelor's degree.
-Minimum degree equivalents for some countries are listed below.
+Minimum degree equivalents for some countries are listed if you click the link below and continue to the 'degree equivalent' tab.
 These are general guidelines.
 Requirements may vary between universities within a country.

 Prospective students are encouraged to come to Madison and experience first hand what it is like to attend the Wisconsin MBA.
-A typical day for a visit would be to attend a MBA class, meet with current students, center directors, and admissions staff, and to take a tour of Grainger Hall.
+A typical day for a visit would be to attend a MBA class, meet with current students, center directors, the admissions team, and to take a tour of Grainger Hall.

 It is ideal for you to arrange your campus visit during the fall or spring semesters, mid-September to mid-November or early February to mid-April.
 MBA classes are not typically held on Friday, so if possible, plan to visit Monday through Thursday.
 Please click here to schedule a visit.

 Anyone can apply to the MBA program.
 However, we do prefer that our candidates have at least 2 years professional work experience before starting the program.